EngAbdelrhman0/load-estimation-project/README.md

 ## Notes

-- Completed as part of academic training at Helwan University
+- Completed as part of academic course at Helwan University
 - Focused on theoretical estimation and clear visual layout using AutoCAD